 Typically, to get hired to teach English in Nicaragua, you should plan on going there to interview in person, and jobs open throughout the year.
 Those who hold an accredited TEFL certification should absolutely be able to gain employment within a week or two of contacting and interviewing local language schools.
 Private tutoring is also a great way to earn extra income.

-Learn More about TEFL Certification in Nicaragua and the International TEFL Academy Nicaragua Volunteer Program.
+Learn More about TEFL Certification in Nicaragua.

 6. Colombia - Nation of Los Cafeteros

 Twenty or 30 years ago, Colombia was a "no-go" zone ravaged by drug violence and political turmoil, but today, after two decades of economic reform and political stabilization it represents one of the fastest growing economies in Latin America as well as one of top job markets for teaching English.
 Cities like Bogota and Medillin have become dynamic centers of commerce and culture, renowned for their colorful markets and fast-paced nightlife.
 In addition, Colombia offers magnificent beaches, lush rain forests, and rich history and culture.